 Staying at the Redwoods In Yosemite in August

 When you’re planning your August trip, be sure to consider getting a vacation rental cabin reservation in Wawona with The Redwoods In Yosemite.
 Wawona’s location inside the park gates makes it easy to explore the park.
-And the convenient filters on the Redwoods In Yosemite site make it easy to find just the home you’re looking for, plus you’ll save money by booking direct.
+Plus, you will be able to safely ignore all of the park reservation details.
+The convenient filters on the Redwoods In Yosemite site make finding the perfect rental home for you.
+Plus, you’ll save money by booking directly with The Redwoods.